Board-Certified & Licensed in Oriental Medicine & Acupuncture

 Amber is a member of the American Herbalist Guild and the Weston A. Price Foundation.
 She has also written for several holistic health magazines, The Natural Triad and The Art of Well-being.
 She has a wide range of interests from Tai Qi Juan, to gardening, to following Jesus Christ in her spiritual journey.

-Amber became a integrative holistic practitioner due to her own previous health challenges with Chronic Fatigue Immune Deficiency Syndrome (CFIDS) along with various other afflictions such as: heavy metal “mercury” toxicity, IBS, Leaky Gut Syndrome, ADD, hypothyroid, endometriosis, migraine headaches and Fibromylagia.
+Amber became a integrative holistic practitioner due to her own previous health challenges with Chronic Fatigue Immune Deficiency Syndrome (CFIDS) and Raynaud's disease along with various other afflictions such as: heavy metal “mercury” toxicity, IBS, Leaky Gut Syndrome, ADD, hypothyroid, endometriosis, migraine headaches and Fibromylagia.
 And including upper respiratory issues such as: allergies, sinusitis, ear infections, flu, and pneumonia.
 Along with emotional imbalances of anxiety and depression from physical and emotional trauma.

 Overcoming her imbalances through holistic practices inspired her journey to help others.
 She also has been able to offer effective support for her husband's Gulf War Syndrome and PTSD.